Dividend stocks: What they are and how to invest in them

 Oil titan John D. Rockefeller Sr. once said that seeing his dividends come in were the only thing that gave him pleasure.
 Want to find out for yourself what Rockefeller was referring to?
 You’ll need to buy shares in companies, mutual funds or ETFs that pay dividends.

-Individual companies: One way to start receiving dividends is to buy stock in a company that pays them.
+One way to start receiving dividends is to buy stock in a company that pays them.
 Many companies pay dividends and several have long histories of raising payouts annually.
-For example, Walmart announced in February 2021 that it was raising its annual dividend for the 48th consecutive year.
+For example, Walmart announced in February 2022 that it was raising its annual dividend for the 49th consecutive year.
 But you’ll want to be confident in the strength and durability of the company before planning on future dividends.

 A company’s dividend yield can be calculated by taking the annual per-share dividend and dividing it by the price of the stock.
 This percentage, or yield, can be used to compare across different companies, mutual funds or ETFs and help you determine where to get the most for your money.